GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/2_AutomaticVariantC.md

         ./variant_calling.sh
         ```

-In the [Next Lesson](https://github.com/GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/tree/main/2.HPC_Job_Scheduling) we will now prepare the script to run on the HPC environment
+In the [Next Lesson](https://github.com/GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/tree/main/2.HPC_Job_Scheduling) we will now prepare the script to run on the HPC environment.